ericclemmons/react-resolver/README.md

 ## Usage

-_Example is based on [Stargazers.js](https://github.com/ericclemmons/react-resolver/blob/master/examples/stargazers/components/Stargazers.js) in the [demo](#demo)._
+_Example is based on [Stargazers.js](https://github.com/ericclemmons/react-resolver/blob/master/examples/stargazers/components/Stargazers.js) in the [demo][demo]._

-Suppose you want to display list of users (e.g. `["Eric", "Evan", "Will", "Chad"]`), but that data is loaded asynchronously via an API.
+Suppose you want to display list of users, but that data is loaded asynchronously via an API.

 Rather than having your component handle data-fetching _and_ rendering, you can create a "container" that fetches the data and only renders when ready: